stahlscott/stahlish/content/post/books-clean-code-3.md

 Summary concept: **F.I.R.S.T**

 * **Fast** Tests should run quickly.
-This translates to more unit tests, more mocking.
+This translates to following the test pyramid framework of a large number of unit tests, smaller number of integration, even smaller number of acceptance.
 * **Independent** Test should not depend on each other; they should be able to run in any random order and pass.
 * **Repeatable** Tests should be able to run in any environment with the same results.
 * **Self-Validating** Tests should either pass or fail, not output to a log and require manual checking.